juliuskrah/juliuskrah.github.io/_posts/2017-01-26-setting-up-mongodb-on-ubuntu-16-04.markdown

 Run `sudo service mongod restart` to activate the configuration changes.

 # Conclusion
 In this blog post, we learned how to setup MongoDB as a service on Ubuntu.
-We also learned how to enable MongoDB thorugh network firewall.
+We also learned how to enable MongoDB through network firewall.
 I enjoyed writing this post, I hope you did too and until the next post, keep doing cool things :smile:.